apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Isaiah Hartenstein bolts Knicks for $87 million Thunder contract in NBA free agency**
+**These ultraprocessed foods may shorten your life, study says**

-You can read more about it [here](https://nypost.com/2024/07/01/sports/isaiah-hartenstein-bolts-knicks-for-87-million-thunder-contract/).
+You can read more about it [here](https://www.cnn.com/2024/07/01/health/worst-ultraprocessed-food-early-death-wellness/index.html).

 ## Requirements
 - Python 3.8